 Here’s a list of things you need to know about living in Saône-et-Loire before you move.

 Living in Saône-et-Loire means easy access to large cities

 There are six large cities in the department: Mâcon, Chalon-sur-Saône, Paray-le-Monial, Montceau-les-Mines, Le Creusot, and Autun.
 Importantly, it means city amenities and conveniences are never too far away.

 The most attractive are perhaps Mâcon, Chalon-sur-Saône, and Autun.
-They have a lot of history to discover, great shops, still retain the warmth and cosiness of a village and, once again, lovely restaurants.
-Yes, you have to like food and wine when you live here otherwise it’s just a shame!
+They have a lot of history to discover, great shops, still retain the warmth and coziness of a village, and, once again, lovely restaurants.
+Yes, you have to like food and wine when you live here; otherwise, it’s just a shame!

 One of the best things about living in Saône-et-Loire is that the climate is so pleasant.